kieutrinhtran/kieutrinhtran/README.md

 I am eagerly looking forward to applying my skills and adding value to the rapidly evolving landscape of data analysis.

 ## ✨Interests
-Right now, I'm deeply involved in projects centered around Analytics, Business Intelligence, and Machine Learning.
+Right now, I'm deeply involved in projects centered around Analytics and Business Intelligence.
 I'm enthusiastic about collaborating on stimulating analytics projects.
 Don't hesitate to contact me with your ideas!

 ## ✨Contact